brendanbax/bax-dot-com-vue/content/projects/roadside.md

 The call center is live and being actively used for roadside problems.
 The client passed on feedback from a training session with new workers...

-...we got some rave reviews today in the training class

-**'I’ve worked at a lot of Contact Centers, and in a lot of systems, and this is the best system I’ve worked in.
-It’s very smooth and user friendly.'**
+*"We got some rave reviews today in the training class... <strong>'I’ve worked at a lot of Contact Centers, and in a lot of systems, and this is the best system I’ve worked in.
+It’s very smooth and user friendly.'</strong>"*

 Samantha T.<br>
 Sr. Product Manager at [Client]

-The product has been rebranded and is actively being converted to a stand alone commercial solution by the client.
+The product has been rebranded to "HERO" and is actively being converted to a stand alone commercial solution by the client.

+### Some Visuals

 ![](/roadside/FHD-1.png)